 My ideal clients would be a non-shift worker whose contracted hours are 8-5.
 The children would be between ages 1-4.

 My ideal clients are teachers, who do not need care in the summer.
 The children would be between the ages of 1-4.

 Also think about the services you don’t want to offer.
 If drop- in care doesn’t work for your family, don’t offer it.
 You will have moments when you are tempted to change your services for parents, but adjusting services based on individual cases will only hurt your business.
 Make sure you are very clear on what you want to offer and what you don’t.

 Here are some examples:

-- Fulltime, part-time, drop in
+- Provide Fulltime, part-time, drop in services

-- Before and aftercare
+- Provide Before and after school child care

 - Provide 24 hour care for shift workers